vuejs/vue-cli/docs/dev-guide/plugin-dev.md

 A CLI plugin is an npm package that can add additional features to the project using Vue CLI.
 These features can include:

 - changing project webpack config - for example, you can add a new webpack resolve rule for a certain file extension, if your plugin is supposed to work with this type of files.
 Say, `@vue/cli-plugin-typescript` adds such rule to resolve `.ts` and `.tsx` extensions;
-- adding new vue-cli-service command - for example, `@vue/cli-plugin-unit-jest` adds a new command `test:unit` that allows developer to run unit tests;
+- adding new vue-cli-service command - for example, `@vue/cli-plugin-unit-jest` adds a new command `test:unit` that allows a developer to run unit tests;
-- extending `package.json` - a useful option when your plugin adds some dependencies to the project and you need to add them to package dependencies section;
+- extending `package.json` - a useful option when your plugin adds some dependencies to the project and you need to add them to the package dependencies section;
 - creating new files in the project and/or modifying old ones.
-Sometimes it's a good idea to create an example component or modify a main file to add some imports;
+Sometimes it's a good idea to create an example component or modify the main file to add some imports;
 - prompting user to select certain options - for example, you can ask user if they want to create the example component mentioned above.

 :::tip